brian-stoker/stoked/packages/cli/test/COVERAGE.md

 - `pnpm test:cov:gen` - Run all test coverage commands and provide paths to reports
 - `pnpm test:cov:combined` - Run all tests and copy reports to a unified `test/reports/` directory
 - `pnpm test:cov` - Run combined coverage and start a server to view all reports
+- `pnpm test:all:cov` - Run all tests with coverage and serve the combined reports
-- `pnpm test:ui` - Launch Vitest UI for interactive test exploration and coverage visualization
+- `pnpm test:ui` - Launch Vitest UI for interactive test exploration
+- `pnpm test:ui:cov` - Launch Vitest UI with coverage enabled

 ## Vitest UI